 Supplies excluded from the charge - where these are supplied on their own - include the services of architects, surveyors and some consultants; and the manufacture of building or engineering components, materials or plant.
 However, the mixed supplies rule comes into play where any of these are supplied with supplies subject to the reverse charge.
-This means that if there is a supply containing a reverse charge element, the whole supply is subject to the reverse charge.
+This means that if there is a supply containing a reverse charge element, the whole supply is subject to the reverse charge, even if these elements are invoiced separately.
 There is no need to apportion or split out the reverse charge supply.
+This is subject to a '5% disregard', so if the value of services that are subject to the reverse charge make up 5% or less of the total value of the whole supply this can be disregarded.

-The reverse charge includes goods, where supplied with specified services.
+The reverse charge includes goods, where supplied with specified services, again even if these are invoiced separately, but subject to the 5% disregard mentioned above.